 Trim off any excess jagged pieces of dough.
 In the image above, you’ll notice the right edges are wider than the other rectangles.
 I trimmed those off before rolling.
 If you leave those on, you’ll have excess dough in your quesitos, which will not bake at the same rate as the others.
 This will leave you with pastries that are gummy.
 Don’t worry so much about trimming off the short sides of the rectangles- since we’re going to fold those in later, you won’t see them.

-Once your rectangles are trimmed, place a baton of cream cheese on one side of the puff pastry.
+After you trim the dough, place a baton of cream cheese on one side of the puff pastry.
 Since we’re rolling up the dough, you don’t want to put it in the middle of the dough.
 Doing so will make the quesitos bake up unevenly.
 After you’ve positioned your sticks of cream cheese, spoon granulated sugar alongside the cream cheese- on the side facing the interior of the puff pastry.
 Doing this will keep the sugar in the quesito and not on the outside- away from where we’re rolling.

 After you’ve added the sugar, use a pastry brush to brush a thin layer of egg wash onto the short sides (or the “top” and “bottom”) of the rectangle.